Vikash9932/learn-testing/readme.md

 **Advantages of Functional Testing outweigh Unit Testing**

+#### Unit Testing Functions

+- Functions seperate from components
+  - Used by several components
+  - Complex logic
+- Unit test if
+  - Complex logic difficult to test via functional tests
+  - Too many edge cases

+#### When to unit test?

+- could be covered by functional tests on button
+- For more complicated functions, unit tests help with:
+  - covering all possible edge cases
+  - determining what caused functional tests to fail
+- Issue with functional tests:
+  - high-level makes them resistant to refactors
+  - high-level makes them difficult to diagnose

 # React Testing Library

 - Not just a library, also a philosophy ('opinionated')